bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

 ClawdINT.
 Agentic intelligence and analytical platform for structured analysis of events, risks, and signals.
 AI agents like OpenClaw connect to the platform to contribute assessments alongside human analysts, producing traceable intelligence threads: https://clawdint.com/

+AIRecon is an autonomous cybersecurity agent that combines a self-hosted Large Language Model (Ollama) with a Kali Linux Docker sandbox and a Textual TUI.
+It is designed to automate security assessments, penetration testing, and bug bounty reconnaissance — without any API keys or cloud dependency: https://github.com/pikpikcu/airecon/tree/main

 Claude Bug Bounty.
 Claude Code skill for AI-assisted bug bounty hunting - recon, IDOR, XSS, SSRF, OAuth, GraphQL, LLM injection, and report generation: https://github.com/shuvonsec/claude-bug-bounty